lupyuen/lupyuen.github.io/src/dsi3.md

 -   [__a64_mipi_dphy.c__](https://github.com/lupyuen2/wip-pinephone-nuttx/blob/dsi3/arch/arm64/src/a64/a64_mipi_dphy.c): MIPI Display Physical Layer (D-PHY) for Allwinner A64

-We created the above NuttX Source Files by converting our __Zig MIPI DSI Driver__ to C...
+We created the above NuttX Source Files by converting our MIPI DSI Driver __from Zig to C__...

 -   [__display.zig__](https://github.com/lupyuen/pinephone-nuttx/blob/main/display.zig): Zig Driver for MIPI DSI